Supporting future environmental leaders in the Hudson River Valley

 “When an undergraduate receives an award like this, it’s life changing.
 It really changes one’s view about their work and the value of it.” - David Jakim, 2008 McHenry Scholar

 Created in 2007, these awards honor philanthropist and conservationist Barnabas McHenry, a longtime OSI Trustee.
 Barney is passionate about supporting young leaders who share his appreciation for the Valley’s vibrant historical, artistic and cultural resources.
-Sign up for McHenry Application Information.
+Read more about the program's first ten years.

 The awards, up to $5,000 each, provide financial support for undergraduate or graduate students to pair with nonprofits in the Hudson River Valley region.
 Projects should educate local and academic communities, promote awareness around the history and environment, and invoke change.
 See a list of previous McHenry Fellows.